cdcgi/user-service/doc/regions.md

 ### Logic

 #### Validation
-- region_code : not empty and unique
+- region_code : not empty and must be unique
 - name : not empty

 ### Scenario Test